• Nav Social Menu

 What Does it Mean to live Below your means?

-In simple terms, living beneath your means is to spend less money than you earn.
+In simple terms, living below your means is to spend less money than you earn.
 However, for many people this is harder to implement in practice.

-Living below your means requires you to be savvier in your approach to spending money.
+Living below your means requires you to be savvier in your approach to spending money and not incurring credit card debt.

 And it isn’t easy!
 You will have to have some grit, and some self-discipline.
 Restraining one’s tendency to spend (especially if this has become an ingrained habit) will be difficult.